 Through the generosity of donors, the Foundation is able to support activities directly related to the social enhancement and cultural preservation of Dakota people.
 Awards are based on the availability of funds which are raised through direct mail appeals, voluntary contributions, testamentary bequests, and interest on investments.

-The Foundation does not fund political office campaigns, lobbying or political action campaigns or existing government programs or services.
-Nor will it fund religious organization general funds, fundraisers or benefits.
+The Foundation does not fund political campaigns, lobbying, existing government programs or services.
+Nor will it fund religious organization related fundraisers or benefits.

 At the heart of Dakota Indian Foundation is the belief that education is essential to making life better for future generations.
 Each semester, approximately 100 students receive a scholarship to support their collegiate studies.
 Students must be enrolled in a South Dakota tribe, have attended a college or university on a full-time basis, and carry a minimum grade point average.